Plasdom/SIKE/README.md

-        "element": "C",         # The element to which this transition belongs "from_id": 1427,        # The unique ID of the initial state "to_id": 1478,          # The unique ID of the final state "delta_E": 7.6545,      # The difference in energy between initial and final states "sigma": [
+        "element": "C",         # The element to which this transition belongs "from_id": 1427,        # The unique ID of the initial state "to_id": 1478,          # The unique ID of the final state "delta_E": 7.6545,      # The difference in energy (in eV) between initial and final states "sigma": [
             # The cross-section (in cm^2) for the given collisional process, evaluated at each point on "E_grid"
             ...